cyber5kalki/cyber5kalki/README.md

 ![Banner](https://drive.google.com/uc?export=view&id=1GFY1zuhDcNFuMko_cYXZj1O0MwxY26Xq)

 ## 🚀 About Me
-I'm a passionate and aspiring cybersecurity enthusiast 🛡, dedicated to learning and exploring the vast world of cybersecurity.
-My goal is to make the digital world a safer place by understanding the intricacies of cyber threats and defenses.
+I'm a passionate and aspiring cybersecurity enthusiast 🛡, deeply committed to exploring and learning about the vast world of cybersecurity.
+My goal is to make the digital world safer by understanding the intricacies of cyber threats and defenses.
+I strongly believe in following moral values and ethical principles in every aspect of my life, both personally and professionally.

 ## 🔍 Interests
+- Penetration Testing 💻
 - Ethical Hacking 🕵‍♂
-- Penetration Testing 💻
 - Cyber Threat Intelligence 🧠
 - Digital Forensics 🔍
 - Incident Response 🚨
 - Secure Coding 🔐
+- Spirituality 🧘🏻

 ## 🌱 Currently Learning
 - Advanced penetration testing techniques 🚀